Well it’s that time of year again. Yes, it’s my birthday today! But that’s not what I’m going to write about.

 Other Content Marketing Trends For 2016

 Marketing ROI: I talked above about the hope of marketing attribution to help us understand which marketing works and which marketing programs don’t.
 And how the age of ad blocking will drive bigger budgets for (and expectations of) content marketing.
 So ask yourself if you know the ROI of your marketing efforts overall?
-In order for us to see the correction in the ad market that I predict, and the increased investment in content marketing, we are going to need to see a real commitment to
+In order for us to see the correction in the ad market that I predict, and the increased investment in content marketing, we are going to need to see a real commitment to understanding the ROI of marketing overall.
+From there, it’s an easy path to see the ROI of content marketing.

 Targeting and Personalization: we will continue to see the effectiveness of serving the right content to the right person at the right time.
 Technology will help this.
 But the real trick is making sure you have all the answers to your buyers’ questions, at each stage of their journey.
 That is a content problem most brands face.